 Events and Performances

 TSA typically hosts many events and performances throughout the year.
-Check out our events page for information about upcoming events that you can attend.
+Due to Covid-19, our events may look different – via a livestream for example.
+Check out our events page for information about upcoming events that you can attend or view.

 How are students accepted into TSA?

 Due to high demand, Toledo School for the Arts has more students interested in attending than we have space for.
 Enrollment at TSA is open to Ohio residents entering grades 6 – 12 and is via lottery.